 - Once the circle appears on your canvas, move it into place by dragging it.
 To change its overall size, drag the corner handles.
 You can stretch it on one side by dragging the lines in between corner handles.

 - To create the strings, we used the rectangle shape, made it white, and elongated it until it was long and thin like a guitar string.
-You can make multiple strings of the exact same size and shape by right clicking the string and selecting Duplicate overlay.
+You can make multiple strings of the exact same size and shape by right clicking the string and selecting Duplicate graphic.